OCGWiki/ocgwiki.github.io/Idabus-UI/Guides/1-System-Choice.md

 Key | Description | Values
 ----------|----------|---------
-enabled | If _enabled_ the following array of items will be presented in the System-Choice dialog. <br>If _disabled_ no System-Choice is presented at all.| true/false items | Collection of System-Objects. | [...]
+enabled | If _enabled_ the following array of items will be presented in the System-Choice dialog. <br><br>If _disabled_ no System-Choice is presented at all.| true/false items | Collection of System-Objects. | [...]